amankumar6/Covid19-Status/README.md

 [![COVID-19 Status](covid-19-status.gif)](https://report-covid19.netlify.app/ )

-This Website shows the Status of COVID-19 all over the world.
+This Website shows the Status of COVID-19 from all over the world.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).